 The advancement of international standardization and the sharing of infrastructure, testbeds, and demonstrators are other key benefits of EU-US collaboration (where again CERN and ITER are good examples of successful shared infrastructure).
-Infrastructure and testbeds are expensive to build, thus sharing will benefit both sides, and EU-US collaborations on standardization will set the standard for the rest of the world, in particular for the IoT sector in which all player are aware that trying to build a region-specific IoT is doomed to fail.
-Global efforts are seen as the only way forward.
+Infrastructure and testbeds are expensive to build, thus sharing will benefit both sides, and EU-US collaborations on standardization will set the standard for the rest of the world.

-In its recent survey (29), the DISCOVERY project asked respondents to identify the benefits that are most important for EU-US ICT collaboration.
+In its recent survey (12), the DISCOVERY project asked respondents to identify the benefits that are most important for EU-US ICT collaboration.
 Gaining competitive advantages by an extended view of future challenges was identified as the most important benefit, followed by creating overseas relationships, sharing and gaining insights into research activities, and gaining international visibility.